MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

 - whether to use the STRAIGHT vocoder (in which case the ``configure`` variable USESTRAIGHT should be set to 1) or the non-STRAIGHT vocoder (in which case USESTRAIGHT should be set to 0).
-  Using the non-STRAIGHT vocoder is the default, but using the STRAIGHT vocoder is recommended if possible for better quality.
+  Using the STRAIGHT vocoder is the default.

 To set-up this directory: